aukkawut/GraphRNAFold/README.md

 To train the model, you need a training data.
 Here we only provided you with the validation set (`RNA_graph_data/VL0_data.pickle`) but you need to have the training set as denoted in the training file.
 The more detailed tutorial will be released.

+## Known issue

+- You cannot use `arnie.txt` with Windows directory because `arnie` use `:` as delimiter to separate variable and the value.
+To work around this, you need to create the environment variable `vienna_2_PATH=\path\to\vienna`.
+- If your system does not have GPU, `tensorflow` might print out some warnings.
+This is nothing to concern and can be safely ignored.